Electron volt energy resolution with ptychography using a broadband continuum spectrum: Reciprocal and real space constraints for energy resolving ptychographic imaging: theory and simulations

-To study the chromatic case, we simulate Fresnel zone plates (FZPs) as the pre-sample focusing optics, as their chromatic behaviour is well understood and easily controllable.
-A Fresnel zone plate is a circular diffraction grating made of concentric alternating opaque and transparent rings, and it is one of the most common chromatic optics used in x-ray ptychography.
-The main parameters defining the properties of the optics are the radius $R_{FZP}$, and the outer zone width $\Delta r$, which determine the number of zones $N$ and the focal length $f$ \cite{Attwood_1999}:
+To generate diversity in the real space and test the real space constraint (\ref{eq:spencePtychoRS2}), we simulate Fresnel zone plates (FZPs) as pre-sample focusing optics, as their chromatic behaviour is well understood and easily controllable.
+The main parameters defining the properties of the optics are the radius $R_{FZP}$, and the outer zone width $\Delta r$, which determine the number of zones $N$ and the focal length $f$ \cite{Attwood_1999}, ( see supplementary material).
+The chromaticity, that is change in focal length as a function of the energy $\Delta f$, increases linearly with the radius of the lens, hence a larger lens manifests a stronger chromaticity for the same $\Delta r$.

-From the above, given a variation in wavelength $\Delta \lambda$ the corresponding change in focal length $\Delta f$ is:

-Equation \ref{eqn:FZP_focusVariation} shows that $\Delta f$ increases linearly with the radius of the lens, hence a larger lens has a stronger chromaticity for the same $\Delta r$.
 We performed a set of chromatic simulations for $E_2 =$ 10.01 and 10.001 keV, while keeping $E_1=$ 10 keV, to explore the energy separation not resolved by the achromatic setup.
 For all the simulations the $E_1$ beam size at the sample is 5 $\upmu $m and the scanning step size is 1 $\upmu $m.
-The calculated difference in beam size $\Delta p$ for the $E_2$ energies with respect to $E_1$ for four different $R_{FZP}$ are summarised in Table \ref{table:sim_Chorm}.
-We have varied $d_{min}$ by cropping the detector active area, that is varying the number of pixels used for the reconstruction (between $512\times 512$, full detector, and $256\times 256$ pixels).
+The calculated difference in beam size $\Delta W$ for the $E_2$ energies with respect to $E_1$ for four different $R_{FZP}$ are summarised in Table \ref{table:sim_Chorm}.
+We have varied $d_{min}$ by cropping the detector active area, that is varying the number of pixels used for the reconstruction between $512\times 512$ (full detector) and $256\times 256$ pixels.